cocozxh/CS-IOC5008/HW1/readme.md

 ```
 $ python train.py --pre_train --rotation --resize 448 --epoch 60
 ```
-The model loads the pretrained model on the ImageNet.
+The pretrained model on the ImageNet is loaded.
 The expected training times are:

 Model | GPUs | Image size | Training Epochs | Training Time
 ------------ | ------------- | ------------- | ------------- | -------------